 - Catheter ablation is suggested as the first-line therapy in patients with atrial flutter and normal or mildly enlarged left atrial size.
 The success rate of radiofrequency catheter ablation for atrial flutter is 90-95%.

-- It has been shown to have a higher success rate, better quality of life, lower occurrence of atrial fibrillation and less need for hospital re-admission when compared with drug treatment.
+- It has been shown to have a higher success rate, better quality of life, lower occurrence of atrial fibrillation and less need for hospital re-admission when compared with pharmacological treatment.

-- Type I atrial flutter is amenable to cure with catheter ablation.
-Type II flutter is potentially curable with catheter-based techniques but is more difficult.
+- Typical atrial flutter is amenable to cure with catheter ablation.
+Atypical flutter is potentially curable with catheter-based techniques but is more difficult.

 - External electrical cardioversion is safe and effective.